-Bollocks to that.
 Whoever came up with that little gem has clearly never come up against the obstacles faced when you reach the “if I get any bigger I am going to pop” stage of pregnancy.
 I believe this is the official name for this stage.
-It occurs in the third trimester anytime from 33 weeks onwards.
+It occurs in the third trimester anytime from 33 weeks onward.
 It lasts well beyond the point of vindaloos, bouncing on birthing balls, and bribing your unborn child to get the hell out of there.
-And there are defiantly things you can’t do when you’re 9 months pregnant
+And there are defiantly things you can’t do when you’re 9 months pregnant.

 1 Pick up things from the floor.